What is Access Control?

 Resolving Broken Access Controls

-Company application access can be broken when functional level access is misconfigured by developers resulting in access vulnerabilities.
+Application access policies can be broken when the functional level access is misconfigured by developers resulting in access vulnerabilities.

 Denied access is arguably the most common result of broken access controls.
 Access can be denied in applications, networks, servers, individual files, data fields, and memory.
 Denied access not only causes inaccessible requested files, it can cause other security mechanisms to fail.
 For instance, if the access is broken on one control, other controls may be affected in the file hierarchy.

-IT teams have to resolve broken access controls by fixing not only what is broken, like a bad password leading to denied access; but, they must look wherever that access control had functionality in the first place, including controllers and business logic.
+IT teams have to resolve a broken access control not only by fixing what is broken (like a bad password leading to denied access) but also considering any other potential areas that may be affected, such as controllers and business logic.

 Preventing broken access control should come from a central entity that ensures all company access functionality is maintained and managed.